UCONN

 Developers were becoming the primary cost of software development,

-so NoSQL databases optimized for developer productivity.
+NoSQL databases optimized for developer productivity.

-As storage costs rapidly decreased, the amount of data that applications
+As storage costs rapidly decreased, the amount of data that applications needed to store and query increased.

 This data came in all shapes and sizes structured, semi-structured, and